Complete Guide to the 2024 Sundhnukagigar Volcanic Eruptions

 The November 20th Eruption at Sundhnukagigar

 As with the previous eruption, the craters opened further north of Grindavik, sparing nearby infrastructure from direct threats.
-However, the lava has flowed over the main road to Grindavík and severed some power lines, causing a temporary electricity outage in Grindavik.
-Authorities do not anticipate further disruptions.
+However, the lava flowed over the main road to Grindavik and severed some power lines, causing a temporary electricity outage in Grindavik.
+It also flowed over the parking area of the Blue Lagoon, but thanks to the protective barriers around the area, there was no risk to the spa or other infrastructure.

-The volcanic fissure reached a length of 3 kilometers (1.8 miles) overnight but has since begun to decrease in size.
-Flights and travel within Iceland remain unaffected, and daily life for locals continues as usual.
+The volcanic fissure reached a length of 3 kilometers (1.8 miles) overnight but then started forming craters, and activity slowed down.
+Flights and travel within Iceland remained unaffected, and daily life for locals continued as usual.

 Events Preceding the Eruptions